AlgyJr/ios_guides/Local-Data-Persistence-Using-Realm.md

 ```
 pod install
 ```
-- Close your Xcode Project and open up the `.xcworkspace` file (Once you add Cocoapods, you will always use the `.xcworkspace` file instead of `.xcproject`)
+- Close your Xcode Project and open up the `.xcworkspace` file (Once you add Cocoapods, you will always use the `.xcworkspace` file instead of `.xcodeproj`)

 ## Create a Class